Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Introduction

 In Section \ref{sec.cit}, we motivate the frameworks for dissipative evolution by pointing out some problems of CIT.
 Section \ref{sec.gd} contains generalized gradient dynamics while Section \ref{sec.ray} is about the Rayleigh dissipation potential.
-In Section \ref{sec.var} we discuss the dissipative d'Alembert variational principle, and finally in Section \ref{sec.ham} we recall some framework where dissipative evolution is constructed from the Poisson bracket the considered system.
+In Section \ref{sec.var} we discuss the dissipative d'Alembert variational principle, and in Section \ref{sec.ham} we recall some frameworks where dissipative evolution is constructed from the Poisson bracket.
+Sections \ref{sec.ph} and \ref{sec.contact} show the connection of GENERIC with port-Hamiltonian systems and contact geometry, respectively.